CV help

 Personal profile:

-This is an optional section which shows the employer you are focused and determined to pursue a career in their field.
+This is an optional section of a graduate CV template which can be used to show the employer you are focused and determined to pursue a career in their field.
 Most selectors want an uncomplicated summary of expertise and suitability.
-Don't fall into the trap of making unsubstantiated statements here - for example "I am hardworking" - that should be evident from the content of your CV.
+Don't fall into the trap of making unsubstantiated statements here - for example "I am hard working" - that should be evident from the content of your CV.
 Instead make this a factual and relevant mission statement.
-It should:
+Any information you feel the need to impart, but cannot fit within your personal profile, you should include in your graduate cover letter.

 - Be no longer than 2-4 sentences